ChenWilbert/portfolio/README.md

 - Utilized Flutter to work on company chat application

 ### Projects
 **(THESIS) Waste Not:  Exploring the Efficacy of Computer-Based Learning Environments in Proper Food Waste Management Education**
 Educational game developed using Godot that aims to teach players awareness on waste management strategies utilized by food establishments.

-**Kappé: A Mobile Accounting Application for the Coffee Farmers of the Province of Bukidnon** A financial tracker app developed using Flutter and Firebase for farmers to keep track of their finances and inventories.
+**Kappé: A Mobile Accounting Application for the Coffee Farmers of the Province of Bukidnon**
+A financial tracker app developed using Flutter and Firebase for farmers to keep track of their finances and inventories.

 **Shoot n’ Scoot: Multiplayer Java Game**
 A side-scrolling run and gun game developed using Java that can allow up to two players to play together through networking.

 **From the Hill to EDSA: 37 years in the Ateneo since the 1986 Revolution**
+From the Hill to EDSA is a project by the News, Inquiry, Photos, and Digital Development Staffs of AY 2022–2023.
+It is an interactive article detailing different events that transpired during the Philippines' 1986 Revolution.

 ### Co-Curricular Activities